MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 Some things to note when you use re-signing in App Center:

 - Automatically managing devices in groups works only for distributing to non-public and non-shared groups.
-- If you're distributing to individual users, you must register their devices manually and re-sign the app.
+- If you're distributing to individual users, register their devices manually and re-sign the app.
 To use the tools mentioned in this article, you must first add the testers to a group.
-- If you add multiple groups to your release, you must configure each group separately using **Automatically manage devices** under the group settings.
+- If you add multiple groups to your release, configure each group separately using **Automatically manage devices** under the group settings.
 - Managing devices is only required for iOS apps signed with a developer or ad hoc profile.

 ## Prerequisites